tahtah1995/Food-Delivery-App/README.md

 # Food-Delivery-App
- this project s is 80% Done so still there bugs so take care
+ this project s is 80% Done so still there are bugs so take care

 Hello Welcome to My Repo this food delivery app  Designed in React Native Expo